tsunami416604/azure-docs.hu-hu/articles/location-based-services/how-to-manage-account-keys.md

 ## <a name="log-in-to-azure"></a>Jelentkezzen be az Azure-ba

-Jelentkezzen be az Azure Portalra a http://portal.azure.com webhelyen.
+Jelentkezzen be az Azure Portalra a http://portal.azure.com címen.

 ## <a name="create-a-new-account"></a>Új fiók létrehozása